RTDNA Constitution & Bylaws

 Section 5.
 Meetings of the Board

-• (b) The board shall hold an additional Regular meeting, and the Board may hold other Regular and Special Meetings, at times and places to be determined by the Chairman/woman/person, to review and approve the Association’s budget and programs and to conduct other business of the Association.
+- (b) The board shall hold an additional Regular meeting, and the Board may hold other Regular and Special Meetings, at times and places to be determined by the Chair, to review and approve the Association’s budget and programs and to conduct other business of the Association.

-• (g) Minutes of each meeting of the board shall be sent to each member of the board by the President or his/her/their designee on staff within three (3) weeks of the date of the meeting or the effective date of action taken without a meeting.
+- (g) Minutes of each meeting of the board shall be sent to each member of the board by the President or Executive Director or his/her/their designee on staff within three (3) weeks of the date of the meeting or the effective date of action taken without a meeting.

 Article VII | Executive Committee